HannahCarney/PlayWeathrr/README.md

 # PlayWeathr
 Learning Objective C by building a weather app that knowns your location and gives you the current temperature as well as 7 day forcast.
+My App also pulls in a Flickr background picture based off of your location!
+Play around.

 ## Important